mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.1.1-7.6.0/configuration/index.md

 ![vip](../img/private-node-by-vip.png)

 Figure 2 - Private nodes displayed by VIP

+Each node's zone attribute (node.attr.zone) is set to the [zone](/mesosphere/dcos/2.0/deploying-services/fault-domain-awareness/#zone-fault-domains) of the agent it is running on.
+Elastic's cluster.routing.allocation.awareness.attributes is also set to "zone".
+This gives Elastic [shard allocation awareness](https://www.elastic.co/guide/en/elasticsearch/reference/current/allocation-awareness.html) so it can, for example, ensure shards are replicated between fault domains.

 No matter how big or small the cluster is, there will always be exactly 3 master-only nodes with `minimum_master_nodes = 2`.